practicalli/clojure/repl-driven-devlopment.md

 ## Evaluating source code
-A REPL is typically used from an editor with files that compose the project code base.
-A Clojure aware editor can evaluate code from the source code files to and display the results inline.
+A Clojure aware editor should be used to evaluate code in the REPL from source code files, displaying the results inline.

 ![Clojure repl driven development using Clojure aware editor](https://raw.githubusercontent.com/jr0cket/developer-guides/master/clojure/clojure-repl-driven-development-clojure-aware-editor.png)